-Asset Management is Deutsche Bank's investment management division which offers investment funds and manages assets on behalf of institutional clients.
-It offers individuals and institutions traditional and alternative investments across all major asset classes.
+Asset Management (AM) and its franchise DWS offer investment funds and manage assets on behalf of institutional clients and offer individuals and institutions traditional and alternative investments across all major asset classes.
+It remains a key pillar of Deutsche Bank's strategy.